-This Management Proxy Circular (the "Circular) is provided in connection with the solicitation by the management of Goodfellow Inc. (the "Corporation") of proxies for use at the Annual Meeting of shareholders (the "Meeting") of the Corporation to be held on April 13, 2018, at the time and place set forth in the notice of said Meeting and at any and all adjournments thereof.
+This Management Proxy Circular (the "Circular) is provided in connection with the solicitation by the management of Goodfellow Inc. (the "Corporation" or "Goodfellow") of proxies for use at the Annual and Special Meeting of Shareholders (the "Meeting") of the Corporation to be held on April 12, 2019, at the time and place set forth in the notice of said Meeting and at any and

-Except as otherwise indicated, the information contained herein is given as at February 16, 2018.
+Except as otherwise indicated, the information contained herein is given as at February 22, 2019.
 All dollar amounts appearing in the Circular are in Canadian dollars, except if another currency is specifically mentioned.